aertslab/pySCENIC/README.rst

 .. caution::
     pySCENIC needs a python 3.x interpreter.

-You can also install this bleeding edge (i.e. less stable) version of the package directly from the source:
+You can also install the bleeding edge (i.e. less stable) version of the package directly from the source:

 .. code-block:: bash